NRI Income Tax & Compliance

 • Marginal relief: INR 4,000 is the marginal relief received by the firm.
 It is the difference between the excess tax and the excess income.

-The above calculation states that if the total income of the firm does not exceed INR 1,00,00,000, then it would not be liable to pay tax on that extra amount, i.e., INR 1,00,000.
+The above calculation states that if the firm's total income does not exceed INR 1,00,00,000, it would not be liable to pay tax on the excess amount, i.e., INR 1,00,000.

 Need Help with NRI Taxes?